sumeetdeshpande15/Machine-Learning/README.md

-This repository contains all the machine learning project I have completed during the PGD course.
+This repository contains all the project I have completed during the PGD course.